Livermore Falls Planning Board approves changes to Solar Energy Systems Ordinance

-LIVERMORE FALLS — The Planning Board on Wednesday evening approved changes to the Livermore Falls Solar Energy Systems Ordinance, limiting their size to 15 acres and adding language to meet national fire safety regulations.
+LIVERMORE FALLS — The Planning Board on Wednesday evening, Jan.
+22, approved changes to the Livermore Falls Solar Energy Systems Ordinance limiting the size of solar systems and adding language to meet fire organization regulations.

-“We were asked at the last meeting if we would consider putting a limit on the size,” board member Carole Barker said.
+“We were asked at the last meeting if we would consider putting a limit on the size,” Planning Board member Carole Barker said.

-Two safety measures solar companies must comply with were added, member Gayle Long said.
-Town Manager Carrie Castonguay had suggested them, she said.
+“We added two safety acronyms that solar companies have to meet, be compliant with,” member Gayle Long stated.
+Town Manager Carrie Castonguay had suggested adding those while other changes were being made, she noted.

 “That leaves a lot of room for interpretation,” member Arin Quintel said.
 “Should we be more specific about what the substantial benefit would be?”

-Long said it would be up to the Select Board and Planning Board to decide.
-“We could choose not to even forward it to the Select Board if it didn’t meet our criteria.”
+Long said it would be up to the Select Board and Planning Board to decide that.
+“We could choose not to even forward it to the Select Board if it didn’t meet our criteria,” she noted.

-Barker asked if the Planning Board would need to set criteria for a variance.
+Barker asked if the Planning Board would need to have criteria for a variance.

-“As far as the benefit, that would have to be determined by the Select Board,” Long said.
+“As far as the benefit, that would have to be determined by the Select Board,” Long responded.
 “We can’t make those.”
 She also noted companies could appeal if a variance was denied.

 Board member Tim Fournier suggested taking the variance section out.
 “We can always come back and revisit this down the road,” he said.